LuisM11/SeleniumTask3/README.md

 * Selenium 4.15.0

+> [!NOTE]
+> * To switch between browsers, change 'browser' attribute in context.properties file.
+Only chrome AdBlocker works.
+> * It is possible to run this without adblockers by commenting out the browser configuration code lines in WebDriversFactory

 > [!CAUTION]
 > Some errors or bugs appear when executing the project.
 > *  An exception is always thrown at the end of the program  with Firefox (it doesn't interfer with the script or test)